Jack Daniel’s Distillery Founders

 Jimmy Bedford

-One of Jimmy’s gifts of talent was his sense of taste and smell; an ability that is very critical to excel in the whiskey industry.
-Whiskey must be consistent; the consumer must have the implicit trust that when they purchase a bottle of Jack Daniel whiskey it will taste like the previous bottle that they have grown to enjoy over time.
-Jimmy would “inspect” new batches of whiskey and compare with the older batches by sipping.
+One of Jimmy’s gifts of talent was his keen sense of taste and smell, abilities that are very critical to the whiskey industry.
+Whiskey must be consistent; the consumer must have the implicit trust that when they purchase a bottle of Jack Daniel's whiskey, it will be uniform with the previous bottle that they have grown to love.

 3